Farhan-Yazdani/Farhan-Yazdani/README.md

-## Hello there
+## Hello there ;-)

-some random guy intersted in artificial intelligence.
+I'm just a random guy intersted in artificial intelligence.

 ## software tech stack